Mijones22/davan690.github.io/_posts/2019-06-22-cheap-student-options.md

 I have also been noticing that I am losing connections (both for work and by not having a business card to direct people to the website when suites them.
 We have little support in these sorts of areas as graduate students and even less funding .
 As a graduate student I got the generic card when I asked and since our institute has been incorporated into the universities science department I don’t even dear ask.

-Sooo instead I have built this website but now I still don't have cash for business cards (really just networking tools here) yet even though I have the resource.
+So instead I have built this website but now I still don't have cash for business cards (really just networking tools here) yet even though I have the resource.

 This is my solution to business cards with an quirky edge or, as some would say, a student budget.